On this page

 Our relationship with the Caribbean

 We have formal diplomatic relationships with the following Caribbean countries: Antigua and Barbuda, Bahamas, Barbados, Belize, Dominica, Grenada, Guyana, Haiti, Jamaica, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Suriname, and Trinidad and Tobago.
-We also have formal diplomatic relationships with the two main regional organisations: the CARICOM Secretariat and the Organisation of Eastern Caribbean States (OECS).
+We also have formal diplomatic relationships with the two main regional organisations: the Caribbean Community (CARICOM) Secretariat and the Organisation of Eastern Caribbean States (OECS).

 We have a long, yet modest history of trade links with the Caribbean.
-Our exports are largely dairy products and meat, and we import spirits and accessories.
-Total two-way trade between New Zealand and the Caribbean in 2014 was $105 million, of which $95 million were New Zealand exports.
-There is scope to expand trade, tourism and investment as the economies of the Caribbean develop.
+Our exports to the Caribbean are largely dairy products and meat, and our most significant imports from the region are spirits.
+There is increasing scope to expand trade, tourism and investment as the economies of the Caribbean develop.

 Our relationship with Latin America